Office of Rail and Road

-The Office of Rail and Road (ORR) is a non-ministerial government department responsible for the economic and safety regulation of Britain's railways, and the economic monitoring of National Highways.
+The Office of Rail and Road (ORR) is a non-ministerial government department responsible for the economic and safety regulation of Great Britain's railways, and the economic monitoring of National Highways.

 ORR regulates Network Rail by setting its activities and funding requirements for each Control Period, ensuring train operators have fair access to the railway network, and enforcing compliance with its network licence.
 ORR also regulates High Speed 1, the Channel Tunnel, and also acts as the appeal body, controls the network statement and monitors the competitive situation of rail services in Northern Ireland.
 It is the competition authority for the railways and enforces consumer protection law in relation to the railways.
 ORR's role is expected to reduce as part of the transition from Network Rail to Great British Railways.

 From April 2015, ORR assumed responsibility for monitoring National Highways' management of the strategic road network – the motorways and main A roads in England – and advising the Secretary of State for Transport on the levels of funding and performance requirements for each Road Period.